 Free Time During Adventures by Disney Trips

 In addition to that extra day, we also had plenty of free time at each destination, ranging from an hour (in the smaller locations) to an entire evening.
-Our guides were always available to provide recommendations on what we could do in that time, and even made restaurant reservations for us.
+Our guides were always available to provide recommendations on what we could do in that time, and even made restaurant reservations for us if we wanted them.
+We were also free to completely do our own thing.

 In addition to our regular guides, we were also met by fantastic local guides in each destination.
 Those local experts typically led our walking tours and were able to give us very detailed information.
 We had “whispers” – little personal earbuds connected to a device that helped us hear the guide – so we heard all of the information that each local guide provided.